Atlas lets you restore data from an

 - You must ensure that the target Atlas cluster does not receive

 client requests during restoration.
 You must either:

 - Restore to a new Atlas cluster and reconfigure your application to use that new cluster once the new deployment is running, or

 - Ensure that the target Atlas cluster cannot receive client requests while you restore data.

 - To download your snapshot via HTTPS, you must add the IP or CIDR addresses of the client downloading the snapshot to your Atlas project access list.

-- From the Clusters view, click the cluster name.
+- From the Database Deployments view, click the cluster name.

 - Click the Backup tab.

 - Find the desired cluster snapshot to restore.

 - For the desired cluster, click Restore or Download.